 Melanie is the Senior Community Planner at NADF.
+Melanie is a Registered Professional Planner and Member of the Canadian Institute of Planners.
 She completed her Master’s Degree at UBC’s School of Community and Regional Planning where she specialized in Indigenous Community Planning.
 She worked closely with Skidegate First Nation on Haida Gwaii on their Comprehensive Community Plan as the focus of her degree.

-Melanie completed her undergraduate degree at the University of Guelph where she studied rural and agricultural development within the context of International Development.
-Her work and studies brought her to East Africa, Eastern Europe, and South East Asia where she built lasting relationships with community based organizations to better understand how to support true change, as defined by the communities themselves.
+Melanie completed her Bachelor of Arts (Honours) degree at the University of Guelph where she studied Rural and Agricultural Development within the context of International Development.
+Her work and studies brought her to East Africa, Eastern Europe, and South East Asia where she built lasting relationships with community based organizations to better understand how to support change, as defined by the communities themselves.

 Prior to graduating from UBC, Melanie completed an internship with Beringia Community Planning Inc. where she supported Pikangikum First Nation’s Comprehensive Community Health Planning process.
-Upon graduating, she continued this work.
+Upon graduating, she continued this work with Beringia Community Planning.

 Melanie has had the honour of working with communities around the world on different social justice issues in the context of planning.
 Notably, she worked with the Municipality of Bustos in the Philippines on Climate Change Action Planning.